-It is worth remembering that salt crystals can blow far inland from the seaside, so even if you have not been out on the water, salt residue can build up on your lenses, especially around the lens rim.
-It’s essential to prevent a build up of salt on your lenses – it is corrosive and if left without treatment over time the salt will start to break down the coatings on your lenses.
-This is easily avoided.
+Salt crystals can blow far inland from the seaside, so even if you have not been out on the water, salt residue can build up on your lenses, especially around the lens rim.
+It’s important to prevent a build up of salt on your lenses.
+Salt is corrosive and if left unchecked over time, the salt will start to break down the lens coatings.

 Whenever you have been on or near the beach and especially after a session of the water, we recommend the following simple procedure to ensure your watershades stay as clean and sparkly as the day you received them: